rhyslwells/water_data_pipeline/interview prep/Interview notes.md

 	2) How often is this report, who is it for.
 Need to understand what they need.
 2) During asking why: Get an understanding of the business case.
 What decisions are being made from the data.
 	1) Need to understand the problems.
 What does success look like.
 What needs to exist.
 3) Who are the stakeholders.
-What are you going to do with the data
+What are you going to do with the data.
+Is it important enough to do.
+4) What is the value added.

 ### Vocab of data engineer